 What is Ecological Momentary Intervention?

-Dr. Ulf G. Bronas at the Columbia School of Nursing and his research team developed an ...
+Dr. Ulf G. Bronas at the Columbia School of Nursing and his research team ...

-Signs of cognitive impairment and early dementia among Latinos and other people of color are often missed by healthcare providers in busy primary care settings.
+Signs of cognitive impairment and early dementia among Latinos and other people from vulnerable populations are often missed by healthcare providers in busy primary care settings.
 Now, a new test could help improve cognitive care for these patients.
-Recently, Dr. Joe Verghese and researchers from Albert Einstein College of Medicine created a culturally unbiased cognitive assessment tool called 5-Cog.
+Recently, Dr. Joe Verghese and researchers from Albert Einstein College of Medicine created a cognitive assessment tool called 5-Cog.
 The 5-Cog, which takes five minutes to complete, could help identify cognitive concerns and open avenues for diagnosis and treatment for dementia, according to a news release from the National Institute of Health (NIH).
 Let’s explore the new test and how it could benefit Latinos with dementia.

 How Does the 5-Cog Work?